pylenin/purple-blue/content/posts/key-error-python.md

 > This is the part of the 9th day in the Python 30 series.
 [Check out the series here.](https://www.youtube.com/playlist?list=PLqEbL1vopgvuI-3wzwHqftEkH3AILozS5)

 A `KeyError` exception is raised when you are trying to access an invalid key in a [python dictionary](https://www.pylenin.com/blogs/python-dictionary/).
-It tells you that there was an issue retrieving the key you were looking for.
+It tells you that there was an issue retrieving the key you were trying to access.
+It is part of the [LookupError Exception class](https://www.pylenin.com/blogs/lookup-error-python).

 ##### Example 1